Mysterious Atlantic cable cuts linked to Russian fishing vessels

 You can listen to the sound of a large tanker here, for example.

-The data ended up on monitors at the Norwegian Institute of Marine Research — but on 3 April 2021 the screens suddenly went blank.
+The data used to end up on monitors at the Norwegian Institute of Marine Research — but on 3 April 2021 the screens suddenly went blank.

 "We lost power and everything died", recalled Geir Pedersen, the responsible scientist for the Norwegian LoVe project operating the cables.